Skip to main content

 The purpose of ORKOY is to contribute to the protection, development and attainment of forest production targets by supporting the socio-economic development of forest villagers through the operation of a grant and soft-loan program.
 It is intended to contribute to sustainable forest management and reduce the negative pressure on forests.
 ORKOY’s main activity is the soft loan/grant program for both individuals and cooperatives.
 In 2017, ORKOY’s total budget was 150 million TL ($US50 million) – with 120 million allocated to loans/credits and 30 million to grants.
 Individuals may apply for credits and grants for social (i.e. home energy efficiency measures) and economic (i.e. income generating) purposes.
 Loans and grants are also offered to established cooperatives within villages.
 In 2014, ORKOY provided support to over 12,500 families and 23 cooperatives.

-Challenges to achieving GDF’s goals are the result of current forest-use patterns and the changing socio-demographics of the forest village population
+Challenges to achieving GDF’s goals are the result of current forest-use patterns and the changing socio-demographics of the forest village population.

 The government and its development partners, including the World Bank and EU, have recognized the challenges posed by (1) low productivity of the forest sector due to inadequate investments in forest management technology and the skills of the local labor force, and (2) the rapidly declining and ageing population in forest villages due to migration resulting from high poverty and a lack of employment opportunities.
 Over the past 35 years, the forest villager population has fallen from 18 million to about 7.1 million, as of 2014, mostly due to net out-migration to urban areas as people seek employment and better opportunities.
 Since forest villagers constitute GDF’s harvesting labor, managing the forests with a vanishing labor force is becoming increasingly difficult.
 Migration will continue to be a growing concern as long as the harvesting model relies on mostly lowskilled, low-paid, manual labor with low returns.